sanzeeb3/wp-frontend-delete-account/readme.txt

 === Delete Account - For WooCommerce and all ===
 Contributors: sanzeeb3
-Tags: woo-woo-delete-account, woocommerce, delete user, remove account, Requires at least: 4.0
+Tags: woo-wpf-delete-account, woocommerce, delete user, remove account, Requires at least: 4.0
 Tested up to: 5.0
 Requires PHP: 5.3